ipeonte/ipeonte.github.io/_posts/2025-03-20-tdd-in-action.markdown

 As I explained above the TDD quality is measured based on test coverage and one of the best plugin for that is [JaCoCo Maven Plug-in](https://www.eclemma.org/jacoco/trunk/doc/maven.html).
 It's also very easy to integrate with CI/CD (Maven) pipeline and if test coverage < 100% the build pipeline should be stopped.
 The simple configuration for JaCoCo can be found [here](https://github.com/ipeonte/PetCorpKafkaDemo/blob/master/pom.xml#L69)

 # Conclusion
 Time spent on creating tests according to TDD concept is not much higher or even the same as it would be spent on creating standard "Mock" tests.
-But the advantage is uncomparable - the TDD allows creating bug free code which pays back very quickly.
+But the advantage is incomparable - the TDD allows creating bug free code which pays back very quickly.